 If you would like to provide your baby with an added layer of protection, then the Snuza Hero SE baby movement monitor is something you won’t want to miss out on.
 It has been designed so that it clips to the diaper of your baby.
 That way you can monitor the movement and breathing of your baby in a compact and portable way.
 The baby monitor was previously called the Halo.
 In 2012 it was changed to its current name.
 Both names refer to the identical baby monitor, though.
 Let’s review.

 How The Snuza Hero Baby Monitor Works

 This device is a single unit that clips onto a diaper.
 This is quite different from those traditional baby monitors that we usually discuss like those from Levana or the DXR8 from Infant Optics, which are all camera based.
-If your baby is fine, then the monitor generates a soft ticking sound that indicates this.
+If your baby is fine, then this monitor generates a soft ticking sound that indicates this.
 If it detects no breathing or movement for 15 seconds, then it makes a vibration in order to cause your baby to stir.
 If it doesn’t detect anything still after vibrating for five seconds, then it will sound an alarm to alert you to this.